Text by Maren Häußermann

 The presentation of fashion is never just about the clothes.
-In the eighties, the models used to dance to music on the runways, in recent years they themselves became important and all the while, the set-up rounded up the fashion experience.
+In the eighties, the models danced to music on the runways.
+In recent years they themselves became important, and all the while, the set-up rounded up the fashion experience.
 Now, we are entering a new era in which technology takes over.
 It helps to design the clothes and present them.
 But technology also makes distance possible.
-A crucial feature nowadays which we will have to further implement in our lives.
+This a crucial feature nowadays which we will have to implement further in our lives.